 - use HMRC’s PAYE Online service for employers

-- use commercial payroll software
+- use your payroll software

 - use HMRC’s Basic PAYE Tools